-- What makes the symptoms worse or better?
-(Chorea symptoms tend to worsen when a patient is stressed.)
+- What makes the symptoms better or worse?
+Do your chorea symptoms tend to worsen when you’re stressed?

 - Do you have a family history of hyperthyroidism or Huntington’s disease?

 Some laboratory tests can indicate chorea.
-For example, a low copper level can indicate Wilson disease, a genetic disorder that causes chorea.
-Tests for spiky erythrocytes or red blood cells can indicate neuroacanthocytosis.
-Blood test for parathyroid hormones or thyroid hormones can indicate metabolic or endocrine-related chorea.
+For example, a low copper level in your body can indicate Wilson disease, a genetic disorder that causes chorea.
+Tests for spiky erythrocytes or red blood cells can indicate chorea-acanthocytosis.
+Blood tests for parathyroid hormones or thyroid hormones can indicate metabolic or endocrine-related chorea.

-Imaging studies, such as a magnetic resonance imaging (MRI) scans, can show brain activity.
-These can indicate Huntington’s disease.
+For Huntington’s disease, imaging studies, such as MRI scans, can show brain activity to indicate the disease.

 Most medications for chorea affect dopamine.
-Dopamine is a neurotransmitter, or brain chemical, that controls movement, thinking, pleasure, and more.
-Many movement disorders, including Parkinson’s disease and restless legs syndrome, are associated with dopamine levels.
+Dopamine is a neurotransmitter, or brain chemical, that controls movement, thinking, and pleasure in your brain, among other things.
+Many movement disorders are associated with dopamine levels.
+These disorders include Parkinson’s disease and restless legs syndrome.

-Some medicines block dopamine receptors so the body cannot use the chemical.
-They are in the “antipsychotic” category and seem to reduce chorea.
-These include:
+Some medications block dopamine receptors so your body can’t use the chemical.
+Many of these are antipsychotic drugs that seem to reduce chorea.
+These drugs include:

 - fluphenazine (Prolixin)

 Other drugs reduce the amount of dopamine in the brain, such as reserpine and tetrabenazine (Xenazine).
 Medications known as benzodiazepines, such as clonazepam (Klonopin), may also help to reduce chorea.